 Explore the Agenda

-8:00 am Registration & Morning Coffee
+7:30 am Registration & Morning Coffee

-8:50 am Chair’s Opening Remarks
+8:25 am Chair’s Opening Remarks

 Designing Region-Ready Expanded Access Programs in a Shifting Regulatory Landscape

-9:00 am Building Managed Access Programs That Align with Development, Launch & Evidence Strategy – where to start?
+9:00 am Building Managed Access Programs That Align with Development, Launch & Evidence Strategy – Where to Start?
 (US & Europe)

 - Deciding when and where to initiate managed access across the US and Europe as assets approach planning for submission